 Though, according to psychology, you should some shades should be avoided when looking for bathroom ideas.
 And while we rush to embrace interior design trends, those in the know urge us to follow science first.

-Here, they share their bathroom paint ideas – including the color you should never paint your bathroom – and what we should embrace instead.
+Here, they share their bathroom color ideas – including the color you should never paint your bathroom – and what we should embrace instead.

 The color you should never paint your bathroom – according to psychology